zudello/zudello-knowledge-base/Knowledge Base/1 Getting Started with Zudello/Navigating Zudello.md

 1. Click **Add** under Advanced Filter
 2. Select the field to filter on
-3. Choose an operator (e.g. is, is not, contains, starts with)
+3. Select an operator (e.g. is, is not, contains, starts with)
 4. Enter your search value

 To remove an advanced filter: